cpouchon/ORTHOSKIM/README.md

 > * **alignment:**: Give taxa alignment of selected genes.
 Each gene are aligned individually with MAFFT and then concatenated.
 Multiple targets (-t) can be set.
 A selection of taxa can be performed to decide to which taxa will be align.
 Alignments can also be trimmed or not.
 A concatenation and a partition file are generated.

-> * **database:** compute the reference bank of gene database for the chloroplast, mitochondrion and nucrdna targets.
+> * **database:** compute the reference bank of sequences (database) for the chloroplast, mitochondrion and nucrdna targets.
 Annotation needs to be collected in a single file in genbank/embl format.
 Seeds are required from one organism for each targeted genes using a standard gene name.
-CDS genes are given in proteic sequences and others in nucleotidic sequences.
+CDS genes are given in protein sequences and others in nucleotid sequences.

-> * **capture:** Capture of genes from targeted markers.
-A selection of the closest reference is made for each gene according to the taxonomy.
+> * **capture:** Capture of sequences from targeted markers.
+A selection of the closest reference is made for each targeted sequences of the database according to the taxonomy.
 If errors occurred during this step, ORTHOSKIM will use seeds as reference (exception for busco and nuclear targets).
-Users has to collected seeds for the targeted genes.
+Users has to collected seeds for the targeted sequences.
 Users choose to capture exonic, intronic or both regions.

-> * **checking:** Checking of the family rank capture for a given gene with BLAST into the NCBI database.
+> * **checking:** Taxonomic checking of the family rank found for the captured sequences for a given sequence with BLAST alignments into the NCBI database.

-> * **cleaning:** Cleaning of contigs according BLAST mapping into RNA databases and DBFAM databases.
-An expected taxonomic level is required to consider as "good" contigs when the best-hit corresponds to this level.
+> * **cleaning:** Cleaning of contigs according BLAST mapping into RNA databases and DBFAM databases, and taxonomic comparison.
+An expected taxonomic level is required to consider as "good" contigs for which the best-hit of alignments corresponds to this level.

 > * **assembly:** Perform global assembly using SPADES assembler.
 Specificities for assembly are given in the config file (Kmer, memory, threads).

 > * **format:** Extract and format the scaffold fasta file for each taxa.
-A *Samples/* subdirectory is generated containing all taxa contig files.
+A *Samples/* subdirectory is generated containing all contig files for each libraries.

 > * **statistic_assembly:** Compute summary statistics of cleaned assemblies.
 Informations over the contigs number, the contigs size, the GC content, the N50 value are generated.
+Informations about the cleaning step are also generated.

-> * **statistic_capture:** Compute summary statistics of extraction.
-A file (target_report.log) is generated including the taxa recovery, the mean size and the range size by gene.
+> * **statistic_capture:** Compute summary statistics of sequence extraction.
+A file (target_report.log) is generated including the library recovery, the mean size and the range size by targeted sequence.
 Multiple targets (-t) can be set.

-**-t (targets):** targeted regions accordint to the mode (-m) used.
+**-t (targets):** targeted regions according to the mode (-m) used.

 > For *database* mode:
 > * **chloroplast** (creation of chloroplast database containing CDS, rRNA, trnL-UAA genes)